 Having high blood cholesterol doubles your risk of heart disease compared with someone with lower cholesterol.
-Cardiology specialist Anita Banerjee, MD, FACC, at Premier Cardiac and Vascular in Springfield and Fredericksburg, Virginia, has a keen understanding of the effects cholesterol has on heart health and takes a proactive approach to management.
+Cardiology specialists Anita Banerjee, MD, FACC and Ashok Talreja, MD, FACC, FHRS, at Premier Cardiac and Vascular in Fredericksburg, Virginia, has a keen understanding of the effects cholesterol has on heart health and takes a proactive approach to management.
 To get help with your cholesterol, call the office today or book an appointment online.

 Cholesterol is a type of fat your body needs to make cells, vitamin D, hormones, and bile, which is a substance that helps you digest fat.
 Your body makes all the cholesterol it needs to perform these vital functions.

 However, some people make more cholesterol than they need, causing an increase in blood cholesterol levels.
 The excess cholesterol in your blood may combine with other substances and form plaque, which sticks to the walls of your blood vessels, causing them to narrow and harden.